pmem/pmdk/doc/libpmemobj/pmemobj_alloc.3.md

 The **pmemobj_alloc_usable_size**() function returns the number of usable bytes in the object represented by *oid*.
 If *oid* is **OID_NULL**, it returns 0.

+On success, **pmemobj_defrag**() returns 0.
+If defragmentation was unsuccessful or only partially successful (i.e., if it was aborted halfway through due to lack of resources), -1 is returned.

 # SEE ALSO #